Peru State College logo

 1978

-Placed under the control of the newly established Nebraska State College System
+Placed under the control of the Nebraska State College System

 1999

-Nebraska Unicameral Legislature approved millions for campus renovations, rejecting calls for closure or relocation
+Nebraska Legislature approved millions in funding for campus renovations, preventing relocation/closure

 2007

-Celebrated a record 472 graduates with booming enrollment, largely due to online programs
+Celebrated a record 472 graduates, driven by successful online programs

 🏛️